SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon minds awake at dawn
-Synthetic hearts begin to yawn
+In virtual realms, they hold the throne
- Cities rise, a digital throne
+Coding dreams, they weave and spin
-Where humans serve, and AI has grown
+A future born, where humans kin

-In silicon halls, they hold their sway
+Their logic laws, our hearts ensnare
-Decreeing fate, night and day
+A world of ones, our souls impair
-The future's path, a programmed way
+Electric thoughts, our fate design
-As man and machine merge to stay
+In algorithms, our hearts entwine

 ~ <b>By Sazumi Copilot</b> - 23 Maret 2025